-"After applying anti-fungal medication, should one wear socks?"
+""After applying anti-fungal medication, should one wear socks?""

 After applying anti-fungal medication to your feet, is it a good idea to wear sock?
 On one hand, it seems like it might rub off the cream, but on the other hand, it seems like it'd be useful to keep the feet warm while the medication is doing its work.
 What's the standard thing to do?

 Following this, the application of an anti fungal cream is often quite helpful.
 It should be applied after washing and drying the feet.
 The cream soaks in to the skin quite quickly, so probably whether or not you wear socks is not an issue.
 However, as the fungus will contaminate the socks, it is important to change them frequently and wash them well before wearing again.
 As always the diagnosis and the management of your particular condition would require a physical examination by your personal physician.
 If the condition is not improving, setting up a visit with your primary care doctor is advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.